QTechTheory/VQD/TrappedIon/README.md

 ```
  <img src="../supplement/web/iontrap_before.png" height="130" alt="Alt text">

-The picture above shows initial configuration of two ion traps, in which all ions in the trap are combined (shown by the dashed lines).
-Before perfoming a two-qubit gate, the corresponding ions must be **combined**.
+The picture above shows the initial configuration of two ion traps, in which all ions in the trap are combined (shown by the dashed lines).
+Before performing a two-qubit gate, the corresponding ions must be **combined**.
 ## Native operations

 The native operations of the virtual ion traps are the following.
-Note that, the user must specify the **node** name (**Alice** or **Bob** in figure above) and the ion (indexed from **1** to **N**) in every operation.
+Note that, the user must specify the **node** name (**Alice** or **Bob** in the figure above) and the ion (indexed from **1** to **N**) in every operation.

-Every operator has designated zone; the user must shuttle the ions around to fulfill this requirement.
+Every operator has designated zones; the user must shuttle the ions around to fulfil this requirement.

 - Initialisation must be done to all ion
 $$\mathtt{Init_{0,1,...,N-1}[node]}$$